-- Bring school bus to a full stop with the front bumper at least 12 feet away from students at the designated stop.
-This forces the students to walk to the bus so you have a better view of their movements. - With your foot on the brake pedal, place the transmission in Neutral (or Park if so equipped).
-During the stop, keep your foot on the brake pedal and/or set the parking brake. - NOTE: Follow your district's policy on how you should set your transmission and brakes during the stop. - Activate the alternating red lights when traffic is a safe distance from the school bus and ensure stop arm is extended. - Make a final check to see that all traffic has stopped before completely opening the door and signaling the students to approach.
+- Bring school bus to a full stop with the front bumper at least 10 feet away from students at the designated stop.
+This forces the students to walk to the bus so you have a better view of their movements. - Place transmission in Park, or if there is no Park shift point, in Neutral and set the parking brake at each stop. - Activate alternating red lights when traffic is a safe distance from the school bus and ensure stop arm is extended. - Make a final check to see that all traffic has stopped before completely opening the door and signaling students to approach.

-10.2.2 Loading Procedures
+10.2.2 - Loading Procedures

-- Perform a safe stop as described in subsection 10.2.1. - Students should wait in a designated location for the school bus, facing the bus as it approaches. - Students should board the bus only when signaled by the driver. - Monitor all mirrors continuously. - Count the number of students at the bus stop and be sure all board the bus.
-If possible, know names of the students at each stop.
+Perform a safe stop as described in subsection 10.2.1.

+- Students should wait in a designated location for the school bus, facing the bus as it approaches. - Students should board the bus only when signaled by the driver. - · Monitor all mirrors continuously. - Count the number of students at the bus stop and be sure all board the bus.
+If possible, know names of students at each stop.
 If there is a student missing, ask the other students where the student is. - Have the students board the school bus slowly, in single file, and use the handrail.

-The dome light should be on while loading in the dark.

-- Wait until students are seated and facing forward before moving the bus. - Make Check all mirrors.
+The dome light should be on while loading in the dark. - Wait until students are seated and facing forward before moving the bus. - Check all mirrors.
 Make certain no one is running to catch the bus. - If you cannot account for a student outside, secure the bus, take the key, and check around and underneath the bus.

-When all students are accounted for and seated, prepare to leave by:
+When all students are accounted for, prepare to leave by:

-- Closing the door and deactivating the alternating flashing red lamps and withdrawing the stop arm and crossing control arm.
+- Closing the door.

 - Engaging the transmission.

-- Releasing the brake(s).
+- · Releasing the parking brake.

+- Turning off alternating flashing red lights.

+- Turning on left turn signal.

-- Checking traffic and all mirrors again.
+- · Checking all mirrors again.

 - Allowing congested traffic to disperse.

-- When it is safe to do so, re-enter the traffic flow and continue the route.
+- When it is safe, move the bus to enter traffic flow and continue the route.